 Conclusion: This study shows a link between higher religiosity and lower impulsivity, as well as higher levels of mental health across several domains.
 Whether these associations are causal – and if so, the direction of such causality – requires rigorous longitudinal research.

-Key Words: religiosity; spirituality; addiction; impulsivity.
+Keywords: religiosity; spirituality; addiction; impulsivity.

 Introduction